-It is clear, that the characteristics and impact of climate change in comparison to COVID-19 are totally different on an individual level, on the short term.
-However, when considering the estimations of the climate change impact, again by WHO, we can see that this will affect most of us, or our children in a not too distant future:
+It is clear, that the characteristics and impact of climate change in comparison to COVID-19 are totally different on an individual level, in the short term.
+However, when considering the estimations of the climate change impact, again by WHO, we can see that this will affect most of us, or our children in the not too distant future:

 - Between 2030 and 2050, climate change is expected to cause approximately 250 000 additional deaths per year, from malnutrition, malaria, diarrhoea and heat stress.

-- The direct damage costs to health (i.e. excluding costs in health-determining sectors such as agriculture and water and sanitation), is estimated to be between USD 2-4 billion/year by 2030.
+- The direct damage costs to health (i.e. excluding costs in health-determining sectors such as agriculture and water and sanitation), are estimated to be between USD 2-4 billion/year by 2030.

 - Areas with weak health infrastructure – mostly in developing countries – will be the least able to cope without assistance to prepare and respond.

 - Reducing emissions of greenhouse gases through better transport, food and energy-use choices can result in improved health, particularly through reduced air pollution.

 Are we now coming to a tipping point for the climate as we have seen for the COVID-19 breakout?

 In the article “,,The projected timing of abrupt ecological disruption from climate change published” in Nature (2020).
 Trisos, C.H., Merow, C. & Pigot, A.L. suggest that this forthcoming change will be abrupt.